chenshuo/notes/docs/ssl.md

 None of them are available in LibreSSL as of Jan 19, 2017.
 [Issue 259](https://github.com/libressl-portable/portable/issues/259).

+## AEGIS-128 will replace AES-GCM

+One of winners of [CAESAR cryptographic competitions](http://competitions.cr.yp.to/caesar-submissions.html).

 ## Cryptography

 * [cs387 Applied Cryptography on udacity](https://www.udacity.com/course/applied-cryptography--cs387)
 * [Elliptic Curve Cryptography: ECDH and ECDSA](http://andrea.corbellini.name/2015/05/30/elliptic-curve-cryptography-ecdh-and-ecdsa/)
 * [Everything you need to know about cryptography in 1 hour](http://www.bsdcan.org/2010/schedule/attachments/135_crypto1hr.pdf)